van001/lesscode-fp/README.md

 Think of them as a mathematical function, which will always return the same output for a given input.
 It also means a pure function can easily cache ([memoize](https://en.wikipedia.org/wiki/Memoization)) the value it returns after the execution.

-Lesscode library functions are pure, unless they are not.
+Lesscode library functions are pure unless they are not.
 Pure functions are named starting with lowercase; uppercase for impure.

 ```
 // appends String to another String and returns a new String